The Real Cost of Fragmented Technology in Wine and Hospitality

 • strong offline-to-online feedback loops

 When systems do not understand tastings, visits, memberships, seasonality, or memory-driven return behavior, businesses are forced to adapt themselves to the tool rather than the other way around.
+That inversion is where growth limits appear.

 It means alignment.